-The Firm estimates VaR using an internal model based on volatility-adjusted historical simulation for general market risk factors and Monte Carlo simulation for name-specific risk in corporate shares, bonds, loans and related derivatives.
+The Firm estimates VaR using an internal model based on historical simulation for general market risk factors and Monte Carlo simulation for name-specific risk in bonds, loans and related derivatives.
 The model constructs a distribution of hypothetical daily changes in the value of trading portfolios based on the following: historical observation of daily changes in key market indices or other market risk factors; and information on the sensitivity of the portfolio values to these market risk factor changes.
-The Firm's VaR model uses four years of historical data with a volatility adjustment to reflect current market conditions.
+The Firm's VaR model uses one year of historical data.